 The mission of the Lyme Art Association is to advance the cause of representational fine arts by owning, maintaining, and preserving an historic building and galleries in Old Lyme, Connecticut, holding art exhibitions, and conducting educational programs for the benefit of the local community and the general public.

 Today the Lyme Art Association hosts a diverse schedule of juried art exhibitions with all works for sale by its Member Artists.
-Further, in keeping with the Association’s commitment to provide a showcase for the exhibition and sale of fine art, the spacious gallery is offered periodically as a gallery for the works of some of the region’s finest representational artists.
+This generous space, which is free and open to the public, is filled with seven annual exhibitions of works of some of the region’s finest representational artists.
 In all, approximately 1500 unique paintings, drawings, or sculpture are shown in the course of a year.